-Another one of our trainers based in Bristol, Ed covers a lot of the courses in that area, as well as the south Midlands, south Wales and also south-east England.
+Based in Bristol, Ed runs many of our courses in that area, as well as the south Midlands, south Wales and also southeast England.

 David has had a life-long passion for birds and discovered the joys of surveying at a young age with his first BBS survey at age 14.
 He is especially drawn to the surveyor’s ethic that ‘every bird counts’, no matter how unassuming the species.
 He also enjoys the challenge of identifying every bird, no matter how brief the glimpse or snippet of song.

 He has worked on conservation and research projects around the world from the central Asian deserts to the Arctic tundra, and now runs an ecological consultancy specialising in wildlife surveying.

 David has been sharing his enthusiasm for birds for over a decade, teaching on birding and ringing training courses as well as guiding birding trips in the UK, USA and Canada.
 He hopes that his courses will give you the tools and confidence to take the next step towards becoming a BTO surveyor.